dkraczkowski/js.class/README.md

 ###isA

-js-class provides handy isA method, which tells you whether class is an instance or mixin of passed class.
+js.class provides handy isA method, which tells you whether class is an instance or mixin of passed class.
 ```js
 var pluto = new Dog();